Spain–Venezuela relations: Post independence

 Spain and Venezuela established diplomatic relations in 1846 after the signing of a Treaty of Peace and Friendship.
 During the Spanish Civil War (1936–1939), Venezuela, under President Eleazar López Contreras maintained diplomatic relations with General Francisco Franco.
 From 1946–1958, Venezuela was the second biggest recipient of Spanish migrants (after Argentina) with over 45,000 Spanish migrants arriving to the country.

 In October 1976, Spain King Juan Carlos I paid an official visit to Venezuela (his first of four visits).
 In February 1999, Hugo Chávez became President of Venezuela.
 Relations between Spain and Venezuela reached its low during President Chávez's time in power.
 In March 2010, Spain Prime Minister José María Aznar accused the Venezuelan government of supporting, aiding and harboring members of the Spanish terrorist group ETA (Euskadi Ta Askatasuna).
 In November 2007, during the Ibero-American Summit in Santiago, Chile, while President Chávez was accusing former Spanish Prime Minister Aznar of being a “fascist", Spanish King Juan Carlos I spoke out to President Chávez and in Spanish said ¿Por qué no te callas? (in English: "Why don't you shut up?").
 Relations between both nations improved slightly under the government of Mariano Rajoy.
 In March 2013, Chávez died and Spanish Crown Prince Felipe attended his funeral on behalf of the Spanish government.

 Under the Presidency of Nicolás Maduro, relations between Spain and Venezuela are once again at a low point.
 In February 2017, Prime Minister Rajoy summoned the Venezuelan ambassador in Madrid after President Maduro insulted the Prime Minister after he requested that Venezuela should free the opposition leader Leopoldo López.
 In January 2018, the Venezuelan government expelled the Spanish ambassador accusing him of interfering in the internal affairs of Venezuela.

 On 26 January 2019, in the context of the Venezuelan presidential crisis, the Spanish premier Pedro Sánchez asked Nicolás Maduro for the calling of an election within a 8-day deadline.
 Shall Maduro not do it, Sánchez announced that the Spanish Government would recognise Juan Guaidó as the (Venezuelan) President.
 In January 2019, Spain was so the first leading EU country to recognize Venezuelan opposition leader Juan Guaido as interim president.

+High-level visits

+Spanish Prime Minister José Luis Rodríguez Zapatero and Venezuelan President Hugo Chávez in Madrid; 2008.